statsmaths/cleanNLP/README.md

 obj <- run_annotators(text, as_strings = TRUE)
 ```

 Here, we used the spaCy backend.
-A discussion of the various backend that
+A discussion of the various backends that
 are available are given the following section.
 The returned annotation
 object is nothing more than a list of data frames (and one matrix),
 similar to a set of tables within a database.
 The names of these tables